xvik/gradle-quality-plugin/src/doc/docs/tool/spotbugs.md

     quality.spotbugsAnnotations = false
     ```

+Note that annotations dependency will be applied even if spotbugs support is disabled (`quality.spotbugs = false`)
+to not break builds on lower java versions (where spotbugs plugin is disabled due to incompatibility)

 ## Excludes

 Spotbugs is the only quality tool which works on classes rather than on sources.
 By default,